Gender Watchdog Blog

 July 5, 2025

-20+ Military LGBT Violence Posts Censored
+20+ Military LGBT Sexual Violence Posts Censored

 DC Inside galleries across 20+ university communities remove posts documenting sexual violence in Korean military within hours.
 DC Inside response implies Korean government behind takedown orders.
 Topics: "military" and "LGBT" not in their keyword censorship list.